dennissiemensma/bookmybird/README.md

 - Preferences: Update ``BOOK_DAYS_AHEAD`` in ``compose.override.yaml``.
   - *Please note that a value of ``4`` results in the tool to target the single day 4 days ahead.
   - It's **not** a range to book today and the four consecutive days after as well.
 It will book one targeted day every time and does the same again after every midnight.
+  - Also, on every startup/restart it will also try the first targeted day **once**, for convenience and debugging.

 - Deskbird stuff: Update ``DESKBIRD_RESOURCE_ID``, ``DESKBIRD_WORKSPACE_ID`` and ``DESKBIRD_USER_ID`` in ``compose.override.yaml``
 - Auth stuff: Update ``DESKBIRD_GOOGLE_AUTH_KEY`` and ``DESKBIRD_GOOGLE_AUTH_REFRESH_TOKEN`` in ``compose.override.yaml``